justin-echternach/wit_tut/README.md

 Specifically, I'm interested in creating wasm components that can make http requests.
 I created an App Host to do my experiments with the wasi http proxy.

-You could also use wasmtime serve and have your component handle an http request incoming and the use the outbound http request, but I wanted to be able to test the http request/response from the component itself.
+You could also use wasmtime serve and have your component handle an http request incoming and then do an outbound http request, but I wanted to be able to test the http request/response from the component itself.
 This is what App Host is for.
 I learned a lot about embedding wasmtime for a wasm component and http use case.
+Specifically, setting up the wasi http proxy and running components dynamically.

 These are just my experiments for learning how to use wasmtime and the wasm component model.